DataDog/documentation/content/en/cloud_cost_management/google_cloud.md

 If you do not see your desired Service Account in the list, go to the [Google Cloud Platform integration][4] to configure it.

 <div class="alert alert-warning">
-**Note**: The [Datadog Google Cloud Platform integration][4] automatically monitors any projects this Service Account has access to.
+Note: The Datadog Google Cloud Platform integration allows Cloud Costs to automatically monitors all projects this Service Account has access to.
-Cloud Cost Management processes all the resources in the project.
 To limit Infrastructure Monitoring hosts for these projects, use Limit Metric Collection in the integration tile.
 </div>

 {{< img src="cloud_cost/gcp_integration_limit_metric_collection" alt="In GCP Integration tile, limit metric collection" >}}